NCAR/SOARS2016_DataWorkshops/README.md

 * introduction to Jupyter Notebooks (NB) and Github
 * scientific communication in the NB
 * loading and exploring data with Pandas in Jupyter NB
-* exploring Github (supplemental / after workshop)
+* exploring Github

 ### [Workshop 3 [June 10]](./workshop/3)
 * more data exploration
 * statistical functions in Pandas and NumPy
-* introduction to making basic plots in seaborn, matplotlib and folium (for mapping)
+* introduction to making basic plots in pandas

-### [Workshop 4 [July 1]](./workshop/4)
+### [Workshop 4 [July 15]](./workshop/4)
-* integrating data / code into your research writing
-* exporting notebook graphs, maps
-* notebook best practices and Github
-* LaTeX for scientific writing (given time/interest)
+* exploratory data analysis with the mosquito trapping and weather data
+* introduction to folium for interacting maps and data display